hernanrazo/kaggle-titanic-competition-submission/README.md

 test_df['Gender'] = test_df['Sex'].map({'male':0, 'female':1}).astype(int)
 ```

-For the missing values in `Embark` we can just replace them with the most common port since there are only two missing values.
+For the missing values in `Embarked` we can just replace them with the most common port since there are only two missing values.
 After that, we can assign a numeric value for each port.

 ```python
 train_df['Embarked'].fillna('S', inplace = True)